A Town or a Watchtower?

 ABOVE: The summit of Treska dominates the landscape, making it a logical choice for the ancient builders to construct a fortification

-A small town or tower on the hill of Treska.
+A small town or tower stands on the hill of Treska.
 The locals attribute these ruins to Đurađ’s Jerina.
-It is said that the Turks fired cannons at this small town from Veliki Vrh (the Great Peak), which is directly opposite Treska.
+It is said that the Turks fired cannons at this small town from Veliki Vrh (the Great Peak), which is directly across from Treska.

-On the top of Trijeska, there are remains of some walls, overgrown with forest.
-It is said that it was a town built by Jerina the Cursed.
-There are many human bones found there, as well as numerous caves suitable for hiding.
-They say that there was once a “Hungarian” cemetery here, as well as on Lipovac, but everything has been taken away.
+At the summit of Trijeska, remnants of ancient walls can be found, now overgrown with forest.
+It is believed that this site was once a town established by Jerina the Cursed.
+Numerous human bones have been discovered in the area, along with several caves that are suitable for concealment.
+People say that there was once a “Hungarian” cemetery here, similar to the one on Lipovac, but everything has been taken away.

-(According to the book “Takovo” by Milenko Filipović from 1960)
+(According to the book “Takovo” by Milenko Filipović, published in 1960.)

 ABOVE LEFT: Like many other fortresses in Serbia, this one is said to have been built by Jerina the Cursed